dingff/match-kit/README.md

 ## 🧩 Features

+- ✅ **Some/None Matching**: Check for presence or absence of a value
 - 💯 **Exact Value Matching**: Match exact string, number, boolean values
+- 🎯 **Custom Predicate Matching**: Match using custom predicate functions
 - 🔢 **Multiple Value Matching**: Match against multiple possible values
 - 🚫 **Negation Matching**: Match when value is NOT one of specified values
 - 🔍 **Regular Expression Matching**: Match using regex patterns
 - ✨ **Wildcard Matching**: Simple wildcard patterns with `*` and `?`
-- ✅ **Some/None Matching**: Check for presence or absence of a value
 - 🔤 **Case Sensitivity Control**: Configure case sensitivity of string matching

 ## 📖 API Reference